 Most CARP members are retired, and many have public-sector defined benefit plans like the ones under discussion today.
 They have the perspective of retirees who know that protecting benefits, even if it means adjusting contributions, is essential to protecting the promise of defined benefit plans and securing retirement.
-By unilaterally capping contributions, these plans will lose the essential traits that make defined benefit plans reliable sources of retirement income and will prevent active members from having a negotiating voice in contributions not be capped unilaterally and that active members have the right to engage in negotiations over contribution and benefit changes.
+By unilaterally capping contributions, these plans will lose the essential traits that make defined benefit plans reliable sources of retirement income and will prevent active members from having a negotiating voice in contribution and benefit levels going forward.
+CARP is asking that contributions not be capped unilaterally and that active members have the right to engage in negotiations over contribution and benefit changes.